Particular/docs.particular.net/nservicebus/messaging/routing-extensibility_content_core_[6,).partial.md

 Note: To access the `GetSettings()` method, include a `using` directive for the `NServiceBus.Configuration.AdvancedExtensibility` namespace.

-In the latter case, the route table can be modified in the feature set up phase or can be passed further e.g. to a `FeatureStartupTask` and updated periodically when the source of routing information changes.
+The route table can be modified in the feature set up phase or can be passed further e.g. to a `FeatureStartupTask` and updated periodically when the source of routing information changes.

 snippet: RoutingExtensibility-StartupTaskRegistration